Andrew Gaze

 Andrew Gaze made his NBL debut with the Melbourne Tigers at 18 years of age.
 He scored 16 points in his first game.

-Andrew Gaze was a part of the Melbourne Tigers’ inaugural NBL squad, which entered the league in 1984.
-The Tigers’ first year in the league saw them finish with an 11-13 record and narrowly missed the NBL playoffs.
-As an 18-year-old, Gaze would win the NBL Rookie of the Year Award after averaging an impressive 29.1 points, 6.7 rebounds, 4.1 assists, and 1.6 steals in 24 games.
+Andrew Gaze joined the Melbourne Tigers during their inaugural season in the NBL as an 18-year-old.
+The Tigers finished their first year with an 11-13 record, narrowly missing the playoffs.
+Despite the team’s struggles, Gaze had a remarkable debut season, earning the NBL Rookie of the Year Award after averaging 29.1 points, 6.7 rebounds, 4.1 assists, and 1.6 steals in 24 games.

 1985